pgeu/pgeu-system/docs/confreg/registrations.md

 transfer there will be a mismatch between what's on the invoice and what's in the registration, but they are both traceable to each other.

+## Canceling a registration <a name="cancel"></a>

+If *allow canceling registrations* is enabled on a conference, a registered user can request a cancelation by filling out a form on their registration page.
+This will generate a "cancel request", which the administrator will then fulfill.
+The cancelation request will record the original time of the cancelation and automatically default to the refund pattern matching that date, even if the cancellation happens later, but the administrator can always override.

 ## Reference

 ### Registration types <a name="regtypes"></a>